atgreen/openldk/README.md

 Status
 ------

+It still doesn't work.
+You are looking at a work in progress that may never be completed.
+I don't want to see this on hackernews or reddit prematurely.

 Here's an incomplete list of what's not implemented:
 - support for class files beyond Java 8
 - bytecode verification
 - `monitorenter`/`monitorexit` for object synchronization
-- SSA and SSA-based optimizations is aspirational.
+- SSA and SSA-based optimizations are aspirational.
 The compiler currently generates code for a naive stack machine.

 Author and License
 -------------------